Ballston Spa 2012 CSA Shares !

 Community Supported Agriculture (”CSA”) is a fantastic way to connect people to a small local farm, build community, and get excellent quality naturally-grown vegetables.
 CSA members support the farm by paying a portion of the season’s expenses in advance; the farmers then grow, harvest, and wash the produce, delivering it to a convenient pick-up spot each week.

 When you arrive at the distribution location, you'll find the boxes of freshly picked veggies already laid out waiting for you--the items in this week's share are clearly written on a chalkboard, so you know exactly what to take and how many of each... if there's any unusual items, there will be labels right on the box, too.
 You then check your name off the sign-in list, collect your share into your own bag or container, and go home to enjoy it!
+If you can't make it to the pickup one week, you can have a neighbor or friend come pick up your share.
+If you can't make it at all, don't worry, nothing goes to waste--any leftover veggies are automatically donated to a food pantry after distribution. |

-When/Where do I collect my veggies?
+When & where do I collect my veggies?

 What can I expect in a share?